bioimage-io/bioimageio-chatbot/docs/examples.md

 ## ChatBot interface

-Following installation guidelines from [README.mk](/README.md), the chat interface looks like (Supplementary Figure 1) User can input their profile as shown in Supplementary Figure 2.
+Following installation guidelines from [README.mk](README.md), the chat interface looks like Supplementary Figure 1.
+User can input their profile as shown in Supplementary Figure 2.
 As for today, our knowledge bases for the chatbot are drawn from documentation spanning below pivotal communities: bioimage.io, Imjoy, deepimageJ, ImageJ, bio.tools and scikit-image.
 A key feature of the implementation is the user's ability to specify a channel from which they prefer to retrieve information (Supplementary Figure 3).
 If the user designates a channel, the chatbot seamlessly sources information from that specific community.
 However, in cases where the channel is not specified, the chatbot utilizes an intelligent selection process guided by the schema-based agent to determine the most relevant channel based on the user's question.
 We will elaborate on the schema-based agent in the following, which plays a central role in this seamless and efficient retrieval process.

 This approach, combining the collaborative knowledge base from multiple communities with user-directed channel selection, empowers users from various domains to contribute to the chatbot's knowledge base, making it a versatile and invaluable resource for a continually expanding community of users.